canxium/docs/src/guide/essentials/glossary.md

 The openness and visibility of blockchain transactions and operations.
 Canxium upholds transparency, allowing users to verify transactions, supply mechanisms, and governance actions directly on the blockchain.

 ### **Inclusion**
 Ensuring that blockchain technology is accessible to diverse communities and individuals, regardless of geographic or economic status.
-Canxium’s features, like Offline Mining, reflect its commitment to a more inclusive financial ecosystem.
+Canxium’s features, like Retained PoW Mining, reflect its commitment to a more inclusive financial ecosystem.